For our Cookies policy, please click here.

-- To respond to your inquiries and fulfil your requests, such as to send you documents you request or e-mail alerts.
+- To respond to your enquiries and fulfil your requests, such as to send you documents you request.

 We may also disclose information collected through the Site:

-- To a third party in the event of any reorganisation, merger, sale, joint venture, assignment, transfer, or other disposition of all or any portion of our business, assets, or stock (including in connection with any bankruptcy or similar proceedings).
+- To a third party in the event of any reorganisation, merger, sale, joint venture, assignment, transfer, or other disposition of all or any portion of our business, assets, or stock (including in connection with any bankruptcy or similar proceedings); and

 - Sub – processors.
 We may share information with sub – processors who assist in providing us with key services.
-An up-to-date list of our sub-processors is located here.

 Download a free infopack